Yes, America's Anchorman is away and this is your undocumented Anchorman filling in.

 He's like the dullest left-wing columnist in town.

-He sees racism under under every stone.
+He sees racism under every stone.

-He goes, Who is Barack Obama?
+He goes, who is Barack Obama?

 Mr. Obama is in danger of being perceived as someone whose rhetoric, however skillful, cannot always be trusted.

-Uh it's very interesting to me that.
+It's very interesting to me that.

 What is he saying to him?

-This is a classic doctrinaire left-wing partisan columnist saying he cannot trust Barack Obama.
+This is a classic doctrinaire, left-wing, partisan columnist saying he cannot trust Barack Obama.

 Mr. Obama will deliver his State of the Union address Wednesday night.

-The word is that he will offer some small bore assistance to the middle class, but more important than the content of the speech will be whether the president really means what he says.
+But more important than the content of the speech will be whether the president really means what he says.

 Americans want to know what he stands for, where his line in the sand is, what he'll really fight for, and where he wants to lead this nation.